EASK8ER52/AboutMe/README.md

 ## Notes

-Didn't really have any challenges.
+Didn't really have any challenges with this app.

 ## License